yousifnimah/Vue3-Lock-UI/readme.md

       <!--UI kits that you want to lock with password -->
     </VLockUI>
     ```

 <hr />

 - ButtonText

-  to change the text of unlock button.
+  Change the text of the unlock button.

    ```
    Type: String